MassStreetAnalytics/etl-framework/README.md

 There should be ZERO references to any specific system or database aside from Reporting and ODS.
 If you should find such a reference, please log an issue.

+Postgres SQL Scripts are currently in active development.
+All you'll find there now is T-SQL being converted to PL/SQL.

 The following links may be helpful in setting up your environment.